 "It's a whole new paradigm for shopping," Chriss said.
 "It's hard to imagine that agentic commerce isn't going to be a big part of the future."

 The market reaction suggests investors agree.
 PayPal's 14% surge represents billions in added market value, signaling Wall Street believes the company has positioned itself perfectly for the AI commerce wave.
-The stock had been struggling this year as competition from and other digital wallets intensified, but this OpenAI partnership changes the game entirely.
+The stock had been struggling this year as competition from Apple Pay and other digital wallets intensified, but this OpenAI partnership changes the game entirely.